stonejeans/Solving-Earth/README.md

 ## Project Approach
-<br><code>se-intertools.py</code> project file demonstrates the use of the Itertools library to create permutations and list comprehensions to compile searchable lists and dictionaries.<br>
+<br><code>se-intertools.py</code> demonstrates the use of the Itertools library to create permutations and list comprehensions to compile searchable lists and dictionaries.<br>
-<br><code>se-pandas-numpy.py</code> project file demonstrates the use of Pandas to create DataFrames and Numpy to build the permutations needed to solve the problem statement equation.<br>
+<br><code>se-pandas-numpy.py</code> demonstrates the use of Pandas to create DataFrames and Numpy to build the permutations needed to solve the problem statement equation.<br>
-<br><code>se-pandas-numpy-opt.py</code> project file is based on the same approach as seen in <code>se-pandas-numpy.py</code>.
+<br><code>se-pandas-numpy-opt.py</code> is based on the same approach as seen in <code>se-pandas-numpy.py</code>.
 Here we use some cleanup techniques to remove redundencies and assist with runtime efficiency gains.<br>
-<br><code>se-pandas-numpy-ref.py</code> by refactoring and expanding on the conditional parameters, efficiency gains are seen due to the reduction in the dataframe size.<br>
+<br><code>se-pandas-numpy-ref.py</code> introduces enhanced clean-up of redundant values.
+Efficiency gains are noticed due to the reduction in the dataframe size.<br>
+<br><code>se-speed-not-read.py</code> demonstrates refactoring with efficiency in mind rather than legibility.
+This is NOT the preferred solution, however expanding on the conditional parameters, while pushing the overhead from the pandas Dataframe to numpy array, surprising efficiency gains are noticed.<br>

 <p align="right">(<a href="#top">back to top</a>)</p>